SaliElloh/predi-health-app/README.md

 # predi-health-app
-A real-time diagnostic and predictive application that collects and evaluates data from your Fitbit watchFor more information about me, please visit my LinkedIn:
+A real-time diagnostic and predictive application that collects and evaluates data from your Fitbit watch.

+For more information about me, please visit my LinkedIn:

 [![LinkedIn][LinkedIn.js]][LinkedIn-url]